 In this course, you will learn the fundamentals of programming with MATLAB while making your own music with sensors.
 With the programming language used by scientists and engineers today, you will turn if-statements, for-loops, and functions into rhythms, melodies, and harmonies through an Arduino and sensors.
 Working with friends you can compose and visualize your own music and invent your own symphonic creations.
 At the end of the course, take home your own electronics to continue fine tuning your musical inventions.
 No prior knowledge of programming or working with electronics is required.

 Though we cannot see electricity, it makes most of the things around us move, play, and light up.
 In this course you will harness the power of electronics.
 Combine the science and skills of electronics with creativity as you create your own electronic projects.
-Campers will learn how circuits work and will investigate several types of sensors (touch, mechanical, light) and actuators (motors, lights, speakers) and create the circuitry that connects them in a final project.
+Participants will learn how circuits work and will investigate several types of sensors (touch, mechanical, light) and actuators (motors, lights, speakers) and create the circuitry that connects them in a final project.

 Using LEGO® MINDSTORMS® technology, in this course you will learn how to build different robots and program them to move.
 You will work with motors and sensors, and explore how light, touch, sound, ultrasonic, color and accelerometer sensors can enhance our robots.
 You will model real-life mechanisms and use creativity, logic and problem-solving skills.
 Invent your own robots, and find out how exciting it can be to bring the digital world of computers into our physical world.

 Have you ever wondered about who makes the machines that make all our “stuff,” and how they work?
 You will learn about our world of manufacturing, and the ever-increasing role that robots play in the process.
-Teams of campers will collaborate to design and build a multi-robot assembly-line style BuilderBot, which will be tasked with building a new LEGO object.
-(Campers must take Robotics I or have previous experience with LEGO® MINDSTORMS® technology to enroll.)
+Teams of participants will collaborate to design and build a multi-robot assembly-line style BuilderBot, which will be tasked with building a new LEGO object.
+(Participants must take Robotics I or have previous experience with LEGO® MINDSTORMS® technology to enroll.)